 - Pass by-value built-in types and passive data structured (no side-effect.
 The compiler already applies heuristics to determine the most efficient way to pass the parameter (by-value or by-reference).
 Pass by-reference does not allow the compiler to optimize in pass by-value (if not inline) - Keep small the number of function parameters.
-The parameters can be passed by using the registers instead filling and emptying the stack - Consider combining several function parameters in a structure

-- const modifier applied to pointers and references does not produce better code in most cases, but it is useful for ensuring read-only accesses - const applied to pass by-value does not change the function signature and, for this reason, should be avoided in function declaration
+The parameters can be passed by using the registers instead filling and emptying the stack - Consider combining several function parameters in a structure - const modifier applied to pointers and references does not produce better code in most cases, but it is useful for ensuring read-only accesses inline (internal linkage)